rcgsheffield/sheffield_hpc/FAQs.rst

         man less

-If you don't know the specific command name then you can use **apropros** which searches all man pages:
+If you don't know the specific command name then you can use **apropos** which searches all man pages:

 .. code-block:: console

-        apropros <search_term>
+        apropos <search_term>

 To list all avaiable command man pages:

 .. code-block:: console

-        apropros .
+        apropos .

 ------